akisatok/Dockerfiles/pytorch-cpu-base/README.md

 # pytoch-cpu-base

-An extension of the official miniconda3 Docker image for the use of pytorch
+An extension of the official miniconda3 Docker image for the use of pytorch.

 ## Base